After Giving Birth: How to Feel Healthy

 You may have been told to do Kegel exercises during pregnancy.
 These exercises strengthen the muscles that are strained by carrying and delivering the baby.
 You can return to your Kegels as soon as you feel ready.
 Why not start today?
 Squeeze your pelvic floor muscles (the ones that control your urine stream) for at least 5 seconds.
 Relax, then squeeze again.
 Work your way up to 50 or 100 Kegels a day.

 Exercise helps you get in shape.
 It also strengthens your muscles, so you are better fit for lifting the baby.
 As an added benefit, exercise gives you a sense that you’re doing something good for yourself.
 Take your baby for a short walk, or spend 10 minutes stretching.
 If you were active during pregnancy, you can probably begin light exercise as soon as you feel ready.
-But be sure to check with your doctor before you begin.
+But be sure to check with your healthcare provider before you begin.

 Stay off the scale